 Due to disturbance of the soil during the 2017 landslide event, the existing landslide soil layers have residual strength which are significantly less than the strength of the native soil.
 Therefore, it is expected that the landslide soils cannot provide arching.
 So, there should be no room between two adjacent consecutive piles along the respective wall alignments.
 Based on the slope stability results, the safety factor for the slope stability both in static and seismic conditions are greater than the minimum acceptable limit.
-The stability model indicates that if two rows of secant piles are inserted into the model, the unsupported part of the slope located downslope from the piles is considered unstable.
-In reality, and in the long term, that part of the unsupported slope and landslide mass will likely continue to slide toward the creek at the northern end of the property.
-Disposal of soil or any other surcharge load placed onto the lower landslide mass will exacerbate instability and is not recommended.

 In the aforementioned slope improvement method, we recommend excavating the surficial soils on the slope in the upslope area of the landslide mass.
 Some portions of the excavated soil will need to be moisture conditioned or dried back as needed, replaced and recompacted at the initial location to remove the existing bulge in the landslide mass that exists below the landslide headscarp (formed during the 2017 landslide event) to make a uniform firm surface and to provide a flatter slope.
-The rest of the excavated soil may be re-used in construction of the engineered fill slope that will restore the travel way and shoulder of the upper road.
+The rest of the excavated soil may be re-used in construction of the engineered fill slope that will restore the travel way and shoulder of the upper road and the keyway fill slope along the creek.
 Excess soil not used as described above may be placed as engineered fill in other locations on the property approved by HKA.
 The excess soil should not be disposed of upon the lower landslide mass.

 An advanced widespread drainage system should be considered for the project site to collect the runoff water from the hillside.
 A proper site drainage system is important for the long term performance of the site.
 As indicated elsewhere in this report, perched water was observed in some of the drilled boreholes.
 Though groundwater levels could not be studied for this site, the reported observations indicate groundwater collects within the in-situ soil, thus, the proposed slope improvement should include subdrains as part of the site's planned remediation.
-To minimize the impact of subsurface seepage on the improved slope, subdrains are recommended.
+To minimize the impact of subsurface seepage on the improved slopes, subdrains are recommended.

 HKA would like to have working meetings with client's representative and project designers when the slope improving option enters a conceptual design phase to discuss more about the limitations of our model.
 The variable depth of the landslide from its deepest point along the center to the flanks where it pinches out to nothing should be carefully considered.
-The varying depth of the slide will have great affect on the location and magnitude of the resultant force.
+The varying depth of the slide will have great effect on the location and magnitude of the resultant force.
 HKA should work with the civil and structural designers to develop additional models in select locations to optimize a value engineering type of solution.
-To accomplish this additional testing may be needed such as down hole borings and or geo-physical survey to fine tune the 3-D model of the landslide soil mass.
+To accomplish this, additional testing may be needed such as a geo-physical survey to fine tune the 3-D model of the landslide soil mass.
 Soil pile interaction using a finite method can also aid in value engineering design.

-The following recommendations should be used as guidelines for preparing project plans and specifications:
+The following recommendations should be used as guidelines for preparing project plans and specifications.